nsomaru/laws2pr/7_rei_vindicatio.md

     - "The remedy in the thing"
     - Rights based remedy
     - Restores possession if it has been lost unlawfully
-- There are also delictual and enrichment rememdies
+- There are also delictual and enrichment remedies

 ## Requirements